tuddydevelopment/TlangV2/README.md

 (look at [tudbut/TlangV2-Utils](https://github.com/tudbut/TlangV2-Utils) for some pre-made functions)

 To run the demos, download the compiler and the runner, then compile the program, it is not pre-compiled.

+IMPORTANT:
+  When working with functions, you should first initialize the main buffer, so no commands inside of functions will throw compilation errors!